itzzSVR-tech/Placement-Training/Day5/Notes.md

     - *Method Overriding*: A subclass provides a specific implementation for a method that is already defined in its superclass, accessed through a superclass reference.

+# Interfaces

+An `interface` in Object-Oriented Programming (OOP) is a blueprint or contract that defines a set of method signatures a class must implement